Cubitect/cubiomes/README.md

     uint64_t seed;
     for (seed = 0; ; seed++)
     {
-        // Apply the seed to the generator for the Overworld dismension. applySeed(&g, DIM_OVERWORLD, seed);
+        // Apply the seed to the generator for the Overworld dimension. applySeed(&g, DIM_OVERWORLD, seed);

         // To get the biome at a single block position, we can use getBiomeAt().